confused-Techie/atom-backend/docs/reference/index.md

 The Pulsar / Atom Backend happily accepts all form of contributions, and contributions are always welcome.

-If you ever have any questions feel free to reach out on GitHub issues, PR's, Discussions, or through the [Pulsar Disccord](https://discord.gg/7aEbB9dGRT) where you can chat with the repos creators.
+If you ever have any questions feel free to reach out on GitHub issues, PRs, Discussions, or through the [Pulsar Disccord](https://discord.gg/7aEbB9dGRT) where you can chat with the repo's creators.

 But please before contributing ensure to read our [Contribtuing Guide](../../CONTRIBUTING.md).